tim3z/weakch/README.md

 Weak Contraction Hierarchies extend this approch to be able to handle arbitrary arc metrics.
 If you want more details on the theoretical backgrounds of the technique you should probably dig into the existing scientific literature.
 As this implmentation could demonstrate that the technique works quite well research on it continued - you can find the results [here](http://arxiv.org/abs/1402.0402).
-Or, of course, you can also read my thesis - just contact me and I'll send you the PDF.
+Or, of course, you can also read [my thesis](http://i11www.iti.uni-karlsruhe.de/_media/teaching/theses/weak_ch_work-1.pdf).

 # The Code